khalid-hussain/morals-and-behaviour/9-treatment-of-corrupt-morality.md

      way that would anger the Almighty because He might wipe it from you by subjecting you to an illness which would make you forget all that you have learned and stored in your memory.
-I have been told that this happened to ʿAbd al-Malik bin Ṭarīf [d.\ [ah]{style="font-variant:small-caps;"}
-     400/1009 [ce]{style="font-variant:small-caps;"}], who was a scholar,
-     intelligent, moderate, exact in his researches, who had been allotted by fate such a prodigious memory that virtually nothing reached his ears that had to be said to him twice.
+I have been told that this happened to ʿAbd al-Malik bin Ṭarīf [d.\ [ah]{.smallcaps} 400/1009 [ce]{.smallcaps}], who was a scholar, intelligent, moderate, exact in his researches, who had been allotted by fate such a prodigious memory that virtually nothing reached his ears that had to be said to him twice.
 Now he undertook a journey by ship and experienced such a terrible storm at sea that he lost the memory of most of what he had learnt and suffered considerable upset to his mind.
 He never recovered his full intelligence.
 I myself have been struck by illness.
 When I recovered from it, I had forgotten all my knowledge except for a few ideas of little value.
 I did not regain it until several years later.

 235. You should also know that there are many people greedy for knowledge, who devote themselves to reading, to study, and to research but do not reap any benefit from it.
 A scholar should realize that it is enough to pursue knowledge, many others will rank higher than him.
 Knowledge is truly a gift from Allāh.
 So what place is there for pride?
-One can only feel humble, give thanks to Allāh Almighty and beg Him to increase His gifts and not to withhold them.
+One can only feel humble, give thanks to Allāh Almighty, and beg Him to increase His gifts and not to withhold them.

 236. You should also remember that everything that remains hidden from you,